SublimeLinter/SublimeLinter-csslint/README.md

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before installing this plugin, you must ensure that `csslint` (version 0.10.0 or later) is installed on your system.
+Before installing this plugin, ensure that `csslint` (version 0.10.0 or later) is installed on your system.
 To install `csslint`, do the following:

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).